module specification

 Period Campus Day Time Module Leader

-Year North Monday All day
+Spring semester North Monday All day

 Module summary

-The leadership and service improvement module builds on the foundation of the professional practice module to advance students' awareness of their own values, working with other people and leading others within health and social care environments.
 The module will provide opportunities for students to explore their own values, personality and attributes within the context of styles of leadership to develop self-confidence and emotional intelligence for accountable leadership of self and with clients and colleagues.
 It will also consider team working and models of leadership and provide opportunities to reflect on past group working activities to develop skills to influence others and evaluate clinical practice.
+A specific focus on the legal and ethical issues, HCPC requirements, and responsibilities spanning both the physiotherapy and dietetic professions will be embedded throughout.

 It will critically consider the processes, frameworks and tools used to improve healthcare services, business, and entrepreneurial skills.
 Students will also have the opportunity to prepare for their first job by considering mentoring and preceptorship programmes and how to optimise these opportunities.